fiveagency/ios-swift-guide/SwiftLint/README.md

 SwiftLint was originally based on [GitHub’s Swift Style Guide](https://github.com/github/swift-style-guide).
 However, because this style guide is not active anymore we are following a Swift style guide from Ray Wenderlich.
 This style guide can be found [here](https://github.com/raywenderlich/swift-style-guide) and it is regularly maintained.

 SwiftLint was originally based on [GitHub’s Swift Style Guide](https://github.com/github/swift-style-guide).
-However, because Github style guide was not maintained we chose to follow a different one as our baseline standard - [Ray Wenderlich Style Guide](https://github.com/raywenderlich/swift-style-guide).
+However, because the Github style guide was not maintained we chose to follow a different one as our baseline standard - [Ray Wenderlich Style Guide](https://github.com/raywenderlich/swift-style-guide).
 Choosing a different style guide is supported.
 SwiftLint is highly configurable and extensible linter with:
 * 75 out-of-the-box [rules](https://realm.github.io/SwiftLint/rule-directory.html)
 * YAML config file for [selecting rules](https://github.com/realm/SwiftLint#configuration)
 * Custom [regex-based rules](https://github.com/realm/SwiftLint#defining-custom-rules)

-## Integration into project
+## Integration into a project

 **Basic setup**

 To enable SwiftLint in your project you have to:

 1. Install the [latest SwiftLint pod](https://github.com/realm/SwiftLint/tags).
-1. Include .switlint.yml file to root project directory.
+1. Include .swiftlint.yml file to root project directory.
 This file will be hidden but it is used for SwiftLint configuration.
 You can create this file from XCode as an empty file or you can use our [default SwiftLint implementation](.swiftlint.yml) and just copy it.
 Make sure to stage it for commit if you have a source control system.
 1. You need to add a SwiftLint run phase:
-    1. In XCode, click on project
+    1. In XCode, click on the project
-    1. Select desired target
+    1. Select the desired target
     1. Select Build phases
-    1. Click on Add button and select New Run Script Phase
+    1. Click on the Add button and select New Run Script Phase
     1. In definition, add this: ${PODS_ROOT}/SwiftLint/swiftlint
     1. Run pod install and rebuild the project